 How to Change Your Business Name

 The U.S. Small Business Administration put out this explainer several years ago as a primer for how to go about changing your business name should the need arise.
-It may be something to pursue if you are sending changes in your industry and you want to head in a new direction.
+It may be something to pursue if you are seeing changes in your industry and you want to head in a new direction.

 How to Find an EIN